djmccurley/djmccurley.github.io/_projects/2019-08-01-aisles-online-app.md

 ## Role

 As the lone UI/UX designer for the app, I was responsible for all things design-related: user research and testing, wireframing, visual design and content strategy.
 I collaborated with engineering teammates and senior leadership to drive user-centered outcomes and ensure design fidelity.
+I even contributed front-end code (React Native) during the crunch time leading to public launch.

 <div class="gallery" data-columns="2">
 	<img src="/images/ao/ao-wireframe-1.jpg">